adlzanchetta/my/docs/authorship/ngen_raven_docked.md

 **Tech stack**

 - *Docker*: creating Dockerfiles and implementing/debugging with Dev Containers;
-- *Python* and *Bash* scripting: for implementing series of end-to-end tests;
+- *Python* / *Bash* scripting: for implementing series of end-to-end tests;
-- *Github Actions*: for continuous integration through automated tests.
+- *Github Actions*: for continuous integration and quality assurance.